jonathandean/magmaconf-2013-inter-app-api/README.md

 - Handling timeouts and other service unavailability issues
 - Also need to implement an authentication layer

+## Which method do I choose?

+You tell me.

+## Building a service

+Simple application that is the starting point for handling payments in our systems

+## Shared functionality

+- Create a Customer in the Payment Gateway (Braintree)
+- Charge the customer's credit card
+- List previous transactions for a customer
+- Log the response from the Payment Gateway
+- Handle cases of payment failure
+- etc.

 ## Payments Service Models